SHEDRA COURSES

 When you don’t see anything let go and relax.”

-Shedra level 2 and Mahamudra Vipashyana-I faculty help students to see the correlations between these levels of study and practice.
+Shedra level 2 and Mahamudra Vipashyana-I teachers help participants to see the correlations between these levels of study and practice.
 It is, therefore, highly beneficial to take these Mahamudra and shedra courses together.

 Level 3